About the Company of RoguesThe Rogues are the longest-lived series of Regency heroes. From 1991 to the present. Fifteen books and more coming.

-Here's a short video introduction to the first five books.
+Here's a short video about the Rogues.

 By then I'd been fiddling around with writing a romance for many years, and had a few beginnings of Nicholas Delaney's story (though readers of An Arranged Marriage would not recognize most of it.)
 In 1976, however, we emigrated to Canada, and my professional qualifications didn't translate.
 It seemed an excellent opportunity to pursue my dream seriously.
 Note, however, that it wasn't until eleven years later that I sold my first novel, Lord Wraybourne's Betrothed, and another few years after that before An Arranged Marriage came out.

 Over the next year I wrote what would become An Arranged Marriage, partly on a clunky little portable typewriter, and when I lost patience with that, in longhand.
 In the process I created the Company of Rogues, the group of friends Nicholas gathers to help him with his tortuous task.
 At that point, Lucien, Marquess of Arden, was not a member.
 He arrived when I wrote An Unwilling Bride many years later, and I realized he'd make a great addition to the Rogues.
 As soon as I added him, he created lovely threads to weave through.
 Lucien, after all, is the heir to a dukedom and thus one of the highest in the last.
 Nicholas is the younger brother of an earl, and thus a commoner.
 Yet Nicholas is the undisputed leader of the Rogues.
 Lucien doesn't dispute it, but it doesn't always fit with his lordly view of life and underlying tensions always exist.